Cataracts

 HOW DO YOU WANT TO SEE AFTER SURGERY?

 The standard monofocal design is a single-vision lens and thus most patients will need glasses to optimize their vision for near, intermediate, and far distances.
 The standard monofocal lens is covered by insurance.
-For patients with astigmatism, the Toric IOL significantly reduces and may even eliminate this type of refractive error; patients who receive this implant may simply need over-the-counter reading glasses for near vision and benefit from sharp, clear distance vision.
+For patients with astigmatism, the Toric IOL significantly reduces and may even eliminate this type of refractive error; patients who receive this implant may simply need over-the counter reading glasses for near vision and benefit from sharp, clear distance vision.

 For patients desiring the least dependence on glasses, the Multifocal and EDOF IOLs are today’s best options when considering cataract surgery.
 For the right candidate, these lenses give great, “get-around” vision – near, intermediate, and far vision all without the need of spectacles.
 Occasionally, a cheap pair of “cheaters” may be necessary for very fine print, but most patients are amazed at their newfound independence.